JGantts/jgantts-website-publisher/README.md

  - require a build process (TypeScript, React, what have you) and
  - be published on npm as a module

-(Technically the only requirement of the target is that you can `npm install` it, and that it implements the about API.
+(Technically the only requirement of the target is that you can `npm install` it and that it implements the about API.
 But without a build process, this entire repo is overkill.)